 This was highlighted with the club winning 8 of the 9 Challenge Cup finals in 2013 (the 40 year anniversary of Elizabeth and Districts Junior Soccer Association).

 In 2015 Modbury Vista Soccer Club started entering junior teams in the Football Federation of South Australia (FSA) and in 2017 entered senior men’s teams in the Football of South Australia State League.
 In addition the club now fields female only teams in the FSA girls leagues and senior ladies community leagues.

 The club now boasts numbers of over 450 players with nearly 40 teams across the different competitions.

 In 2019 work commenced on the redevelopment of Richardson Reserve where two full size state of the art synthetic pitches were installed and brand new state of the are LED light towers to enable night matches to be played.

-In 2020 work will commence on the new 3 storey clubrooms that will serve Modbury Vista Soccer Club and the community well into the future.
+In 2020 work commenced on the new 3 storey clubrooms that will serve Modbury Vista Soccer Club and the community well into the future.

 Do you have information that can help

 grow our History page?